 I am passionate about ecotourism and responsible tourism.
 The reason I travel to many destinations is due to the natural resources and environment that makes them special.
 I want to minimize my impact on those places and ensure they remain the same for future travellers to enjoy.

 When I promote a company on this website, it’s because I believe their values align with mine and that they only engage in ethical practices.

 I want to make it as easy as possible for you to be a responsible traveler, so you can always be sure the companies I recommend are helping the planet, rather than harming it.

 I can promise you the world isn’t as scary as the media makes it out to be.
 In fact, it’s a very lovely place.
 The kindness of strangers that I have received all around the world has warmed my heart and shown me that no matter where you go, you can always find a home.

 So please, make yourself at home here.
 I’d love to offer you a cup of tea, but I’m still working on a plug-in for that.
-In the meantime, check out the latest adventures on the blog and get inspired for your next trip.
+In the meantime, head over here for info to inspire your next trip.